serhiideliiev/paradoxpastweb/content/articles/2025-01-15-baghdad-battery-ancient-electricity.md

+---
-Title: The Mystery of the Baghdad Battery
+title: "The Mystery of the Baghdad Battery"
-Date: 2025-01-15 10:00
-Modified: 2025-01-15 10:00
+date: 2025-01-15T10:00:00Z
-Category: History
+category: History
+tags:
+  - ancient-technology
+  - mystery
-Tags: ancient-technology, mystery, archaeology
+  - archaeology
-Slug: baghdad-battery-ancient-electricity
+slug: baghdad-battery-ancient-electricity
-Author: Project Paradox Past Team
+author: Project Paradox Past Team
-Summary: Could ancient civilizations have discovered electricity thousands of years before Benjamin Franklin?
-The Baghdad Battery suggests they might have.
+summary: "Could ancient civilizations have discovered electricity thousands of years before Benjamin Franklin?
+The Baghdad Battery suggests they might have."
-Image: images/baghdad-battery.jpg
-Status: published
+---
 # The Mystery of the Baghdad Battery: Ancient Electricity?

 In 1936, German archaeologist Wilhelm König made a discovery that would puzzle historians and scientists for decades.
 While working at the National Museum of Iraq, he uncovered a collection of artifacts that seemed impossibly advanced for their time: clay jars containing copper cylinders and iron rods that appeared to be ancient electrical batteries.